abdulrahman45284528/abdulrahman45284528/README.md

 AI Engineer at Siemens Healthineers with experience in **deep learning**, **LLM fine-tuning**, and **real-time computer vision**.
 I specialize in building and deploying scalable AI systems using PyTorch, TensorFlow, and Power BI.

-🎓 Master’s in AI & ML (FAU Erlangen-Nürnberg)
+🎓 Master’s in Information Technology (FAU Erlangen-Nürnberg)
 📝 Thesis: *Prompt Tuning for Vision-Language Models (CLIP, ResNet)*
 🌍 Worked across Germany, China, and Pakistan